risk-first/website/menagerie/Operational-Risk.md

 ### The Operational Context

+There are plenty of [Hidden Risks](Glossary#hidden-risk) within the environment the operation exists within, and these change all the time in response to economic or political change.
+In order to manage a risk, you have to uncover it, so part of [Operations Management](Operations-Management) is to look for trouble:

 - **Environmental Scanning** is all about trying to determine which changes in the environment are going to impact your operation.
 Here, we are trying to determine the level of [Dependency Risk](Dependency-Risk) we face for external dependencies, such as _suppliers_, _customers_ and _markets_.
 Tools like [PEST](https://en.wikipedia.org/wiki/PEST_analysis) are relevant here, as is
 - **[Penetration Testing](https://en.wikipedia.org/wiki/Penetration_test)** is looking for security weaknesses within the operation.
 See [OWASP](https://en.wikipedia.org/wiki/OWASP) for examples.
 - **[Vulnerability Management](https://en.wikipedia.org/wiki/Vulnerability_management)** is keeping up-to-date with vulnerabilities in [Software Dependencies](Software-Dependency-Risk).